Ren Hao SEO Blog Thumbnail How do search engine work

 Updated 21 January 2023

 Before we start, SEO can be divided into 3 parts, On-Page SEO, Technical SEO and Off-Page SEO.
-In this context, I am going to share with you step by step from beginner to in-depth how Search Engine work before we do any SEO optimization for our website, which will help you do Google SEO easier and more effectively in the future.
+In this guide, I will walk you through how search engines work, step by step, from beginner to advanced.
+Understanding this first will make Google SEO easier and more effective for your website in the long run.

 1.0 How Do Google Search Engines Work?

-At a high level, search engines work by crawling the internet, indexing the content they find, and then providing relevant results to users based on their search queries.
-Here are more details on the 3 main steps:
+At a high level, search engines crawl the internet, index content, and provide relevant results based on user queries.
+Here are the three main steps:

 Step 1: Crawling

-Search engines use programs called “web crawlers” or “spiders” to discover new pages and update their indexes.
-These crawlers follow links from one page to another, much like a person would while browsing the web.
-They start at a set of “seed” pages and then follow the links on those pages to find new pages, which they then add to their list of pages to crawl.
+Search engines use programs called “web crawlers” or “spiders” to find new pages and update indexes.
+These crawlers follow links from one page to another, just like how people navigate the web.
+They start from “seed” pages and continue discovering new pages by following links.

 Step 2: Indexing

-As the crawlers find new pages, they send the content of those pages back to the search engine’s servers, where it is added to the search engine’s index.
-The index is a huge database of all the pages that the search engine knows about.
-When you search for something, the search engine looks in its index to find the most relevant pages and display them to you.
+As crawlers find new pages, they send the content to the search engine’s servers.
+The search engine then adds these pages to its index, a massive database of known web pages.
+When you search for something, it scans its index to find the most relevant pages and displays them.

 Step 3: Serving Results

-After the Google crawler finds the new page and adds it to the Google search engine servers.
-When a user searches for something on Google, it performs relevant search results to the user, which are sourced from Google’s huge database.
-At Google’s backend site, it runs a series of algorithms to decide which content is best to show users.
+After Google’s crawler finds a new page, it adds it to Google’s index.
+When a user searches for something on Google, the search engine pulls relevant results from its vast database.
+Behind the scenes, Google runs a series of algorithms to determine which content is most relevant to display.
 You can learn more at A Step-By-Step SEO Guide To Do SEO (Ultimate Beginner Guide)

 Can you understand how Google’s search engine works better now?

-The above is an easy way to understand how search engines work, you can learn more about how Google’s search engine works here
+The explanation above provides a simple way to understand how search engines work.
+You can learn more about how Google’s search engine works here.

-It is also important to note that not all web pages will be indexed by search engines.
-Some pages may be blocked by robots.txt files, which prevent search engines from crawling them.
-Additionally, search engines may choose not to index certain pages if they determine that they are low-quality or spammy.
+However, not all web pages get indexed.
+Some remain blocked by robots.txt files, which prevent crawlers from accessing them.
+Additionally, search engines may skip indexing pages if they seem low-quality or spammy.